Saturday, October 26, 2024

 Composition: Primary - Lazurite.
 Secondary - a mixture of other minerals, often including pyrite.

-They have the same chemical reactions and are indistinguishable from it only upon micorscopic examination, when the difference in crystalline structure is immediately apparent.
-The principle defect to be taken into account in the use of ultramarine is it extreme susceptibility to bleaching by even minute amounts of mineral acids; hence, it has never been used in the fresco palette.
+They have the same chemical reactions and are indistinguishable from each other, only upon microscopic examination, when the difference in crystalline structure is immediately apparent.
+The principle defect to be taken into account in the use of ultramarine is its extreme susceptibility to bleaching by even minute amounts of mineral acids; hence, it has never been used in the fresco palette.

 Base Historic Fresco Pigments